Skip to main content

 “ Welcome to Suryapali.”

 “I am Rajkumari Priyambada.”
-She managed a polite tone to the girl.
+She managed a polite tone with the girl.
 “Thank you.”

 Nayantara surprised her with a hug.
 The warmest she had received in the recent past.
 Priyambada’s eyes filled up with tears at the gesture.
-She dragged the reluctant Neelamgarhi princess to the flower garden nearest to the wing she was kept in.
-They were soon sitting under the boughs of the Champa tree and Kumari Nayantara chattered away, telling her who lived in the palace and how much her brothers doted on her.
+She dragged the reluctant Neelamgarhi princess to the flower garden nearest to the wing where she was kept.
+They were soon sitting under the boughs of the Champa tree, and Kumari Nayantara chattered away, telling her who lived in the palace and how much her brothers doted on her.
 She heard her tales and wondered if Yuvaraja Ishaan Dev had a heart.
 Otherwise, why would he, despite having a sister, treat her in such a harsh manner?
-Did he forget she too was like Kumari Nayantara, a princess, a daughter, a sister?
+Did he forget she, too, was like Kumari Nayantara, a princess, a daughter, a sister?
 Kumari Nayantara seemed to be in awe of her brother.
 She spoke of his gallantry, his kindness and his love for animals, especially his horse, Vidyut.
 Most of it went above Rajkumari Priyambada's racing mind, observing her surroundings.
-Kumari Nayantara didn’t seem bothered, or attentive to the enemy’s absentmindedness.
-They were however interrupted by Gulabi Bai.
+Kumari Nayantara didn’t seem bothered or attentive to the enemy’s absentmindedness.
+They were, however, interrupted by Gulabi Bai.

 Rajkumari Priyambada was led into a chamber bigger than that of her parents back home.
-But unlike back home, the chamber had internal arches and long curtains but the walls seemed barren.
-A vase or two stood around and the shelves were filled with bottles of perfumes in different colours.
+But unlike back home, the chamber had internal arches and long curtains, and the walls seemed barren.
+A vase or two stood around, and the shelves were filled with bottles of perfumes in different colours.
 Right in the middle of the room on a curtain-drawn bed, Maharani Trinayani Devi sat leaning on cushions with her eyes closed as a pair of maids massaged her feet.
-Rajkumari Priyambada stood in front of her as Gulabi Bai walked up to the queen whispering something into her ears.
+Rajkumari Priyambada stood in front of her as Gulabi Bai walked up to the queen, whispering something into her ears.
 The Maharani opened her eyes and sat up with a smile.

 “Now you look beautiful and befitting of a Princess.
 I hear you have had a meal.
 Come sit here.”
 She patted the seat close to her.
 Rajkumari Priyambada did as she was told.